ivadomed/model-spinal-rootlets/README.md

 ## 1) Project Overview

-The goal of this project is to develop a deep learning (DL) technique-based method to segment and locate the spinal roots.
+The goal of this project is to develop a deep learning (DL)-based method to segment and locate the spinal rootlets.

 ## 2) Work Done